zuzmuz/PeoPl/README.md

     1. structured types, basically structs (like in C, go, rust, swift ...)
     2. tuples, also called product types, a compound of types paired together.
        They are called product types cause it's basically TypeA "and" TypeB "and" etc...
-       (PS: structs are basically named product types, the struct members (each one having its name and type) constitute the element of the tuple
+       (NB: structs are basically named product types, the struct members (each one having its name and type) constitute the element of the tuple
     3. enums, also called sum types, variant, choice types.
        They are called sum types cause it's basically TypeA "or" TypeB "or" etc...